Multi types and reasonable space: Preliminaries

 Intuitively, a linear type $\linty$ corresponds to a single use of a term, while the cardinality of a multi type assigned to an argument $\tm$ stands for the number of times this term $\tm$ will be \emph{copied} during the reduction.
 More precisely, the cardinality corresponds to the number of times that $\tm$ is \emph{used} by the KAM, that is, the number of times that $\tm$ is substituted on the head variable during the KAM run.
 Different uses of $\tm$ during a run are allowed to have different types: this is precisely the reason why we need the multiset operator.
 As an example, we show the type derivation for the term $(\la\var\var\var)(\la\vartwo\vartwo)$.

-The reader can notice that the argument $\la\vartwo\vartwo$ is typed twice, and with different types.
+{ } The reader can notice that the argument $\la\vartwo\vartwo$ is typed twice, and with different types.
 It is typed once with $\arr{\mset{\initty}}{\initty}$, when it is used as a function, and once with $\initty$, when it is used as a value.
 Moreover, the finite polymorphism of multi types allows us to type the term $\la\var\var\var$, which is not typable with simple types.

-\paragraph{Characterization of Termination.} Multi types characterize Closed CbN termination, that is, they type all and only those $\l$-terms that terminate with respect to Closed CbN.
+\paragraph*{Characterization of termination.} Multi types characterize Closed CbN termination, that is, they type all and only those $\l$-terms that terminate with respect to Closed CbN.
 Differently from what happens with idempotent intersection types, such a result has an easy proof with multi types.
 Soundness, that is, the fact that typable terms terminate, is usually the hard part, as it requires to exhibit a termination argument.
-For idempotent intersection types one needs to use the reducibility method, which is a quite heavy machinery.
-For multi types, there is a strikingly simpler argument: a quantitative form of subject reduction holds, stating that the size of the type derivation decreases with each weak head $\beta$-step, which then provides the termination measure.
+For idempotent intersection types one needs to use the reducibility method, which is quite heavy machinery.
+For multi types, there is a strikingly simpler argument: a quantitative form of subject reduction holds, stating that the size of the type derivation $\size{\cdot}$, here defined as the number of $\tylam$ rules, decreases with each weak head $\beta$-step, which then provides the termination measure.
 A similar argument shall be used in Section \ref{sec:correctness}.
+As usual, we first need a quantitative substitution lemma, here restricted to close arguments, proved by induction on the structure of the type derivation, using an omitted quantitative splitting lemma.